 Like most UK students, you cannot normally claim benefits while studying full time.
 As an EU national there are also additional eligibility criteria.
 Contact a Welfare Adviser in the Advice and Counselling Service for more information.

 Can I claim tax credits?

 Tax credits help people who are on a low income.
 There are two types of tax credits: Working Tax Credit and Child Tax Credit.
 You may be eligible for one or both.
 They are income assessed and paid by HM Revenue and Customs.
 You can get a claim form from the Tax Credits helpline: 0845 300 3900.
-Please note that tax credits are going to gradually be replaced by Universal Credit.
-For more information about eligibility for tax credits and how to claim see the tax credits section of the gov.uk website.
+Please note that for most people, Tax Credits have been replaced by Universal Credit.
+For more information about eligibility for Tax Credits and, if applicable, how to claim see the tax credits section of the gov.uk website.

 Some EEA nationals can claim tax credits if they satisfy certain residence conditions.
 Contact a Welfare Adviser in the Advice and Counselling Service if you need more information.